Natural Therapies for Autism: A Functional Medicine Approach to Root Causes and Support

 A Personal Note from George

-Natural therapies for autism can offer much more than symptom relief — they can help uncover what’s driving sensory overwhelm, emotional dysregulation, or communication struggles beneath the surface.
-Whether you’re a parent, carer, or neurodivergent adult yourself, we recognize that autism is a spectrum of experiences, not a one-size-fits-all condition.
+Natural therapies for autism can offer much more than symptom relief — they can uncover what’s actually driving sensory overwhelm, emotional dysregulation, or communication struggles beneath the surface.
+Whether you’re a parent, carer, or neurodivergent adult yourself, we recognise that autism is a spectrum of experiences, not a one-size-fits-all condition.

-At BalanSoul, we work collaboratively with you to identify underlying imbalances in brain chemistry, gut health, nutrient pathways, and stress response — using personalized, evidence-informed care that respects your story.
+At BalanSoul, we work collaboratively with you to identify underlying imbalances in brain chemistry, gut health, nutrient pathways, and stress responses — using personalised, evidence-informed care that respects your story.

 What Is Autism?
 A Functional Perspective